PsymonsB/P4wnp1-ALOA-Menu-Reworked/README.md

 ## Installation:

-* On boot partition edit config.txt to set I2C and SPI to active (in termnial you can type nano /boot/config.txt)
+* On boot partition edit config.txt to set I2C and SPI to active (in terminal you can type nano /boot/config.txt)

 edit: